Intermediate statistics: addressing the thermoelectric properties of solids: Implementation of Interpolating Statistics

-In the Tab.~\ref{tab2} we present the specific heat, thermal and electrical conductivity for some chemical elements, after application of the deformation.
-We have the undeformed case ($q = 1$ for $q$-bosons or $\bar{q}=1$ for B-anyons), a strong deformation case ($\bar{q} = 0.1$) and an intermediate case ($\bar{q} = 0.5$).
+In Tab.\ \ref{tab2} we present the specific heat, thermal and electrical conductivity for some chemical elements, after application of the deformation.
+We have (i) the undeformed case ($\bar{q}=1.0$); (ii) a slight deformation case ($\bar{q} = 0.9$); (iii) an intermediate deformation case ($\bar{q} = 0.5$); and (iv) a strong deformation case ($\bar{q} = 0.1$).
 For illustration purposes, we choose iron (Fe) and chromium (Cr), which are two materials that can be employed in many scientific areas of interest.

-We can observe the behavior of the specific heat of the iron (Fe) (green curve in Fig.~\ref{graf3}), as a function of the deformation parameter, starting from the case without deformation ($Fe_{Bulk}$, i.e., when $\overline{q}=1$).
-As the parameter $\overline{q}$ is acting we notice that this curve reaches the specific heat of other elements, such as the osmium (Os) when $\overline{q}\approx 0.9$ and the $Cr_{Bulk}$ at $\overline{q}\approx 0.58$.
-For the sake of comparison, in Fig.~\ref{grafi3}, is shown the behavior for q-bosons, which asymptotically is completely different from the B-anyons case.
+We can observe the behavior of the specific heat of iron (Fe) (green dashed curve in Fig.\ \ref{graf3}), as a function of the deformation parameter, starting from the case without deformation ($Fe_{Bulk}$, i.e., when $\bar{q}=1$).
+As the parameter $\bar{q}$ is acting we notice that this curve reaches the specific heat of other elements, such as the osmium (Os) when $\bar{q}\approx 0.9$ and the $Cr_{Bulk}$ at $\bar{q}\approx 0.58$.
+For the sake of comparison, in Fig.\ \ref{grafi3}, is shown the behavior for $q$-bosons, which asymptotically is completely different from the $B$-anyons case.
 Whereas in the former case the curves tend to overlap for large $q$ (small deformation), in the latter case the curves tend to overlap for small $\bar{q}$ (large deformation).
-As expected, since they depend linearly with the specific heat, the deformed thermal and electrical conductivities, follows similar behavior, as shown in Figs.~\ref{graf5} and \ref{grafi5}, i.e., the curves degenerate at opposite deformation limits depending on the case involved: q-bosons or B-anyons.
-We also emphasize the overlap clearly shown in Fig.~\ref{graf5} of the deformed electrical conductivity curves (right) that starts at $\overline{q}\approx 0.62$.
-On the other hand, we plot in the Figs.~\ref{graf6} and \ref{grafi6} the behavior of the thermal conductivity of deformed chromium (as in enriched or doped samples \cite{kit}) as a function of temperature.
-It is possible to verify that as the temperature increases the behavior of the curves becomes similar, but they overlap more slowly for B-anyons, Fig.~\ref{graf6}, than for q-bosons, Fig.~\ref{grafi6}, as expected according to our previous discussions.
+As expected, since they depend linearly with the specific heat, the deformed thermal and electrical conductivities follow similar behavior, as shown in Figs.\ \ref{graf5} and \ref{grafi5}, i.e., the curves degenerate at opposite deformation limits depending on the case involved: $q$-bosons or $B$-anyons.
+We also emphasize the overlap clearly shown in Fig.\ \ref{graf5}(b) of the deformed electrical conductivity curves that starts at $\bar{q}\approx 0.47$.
+On the other hand, we plot in Figs.\ \ref{graf6} and \ref{grafi6} the behavior of the thermal conductivity of deformed chromium (solid red line) (as in enriched or doped samples \cite{kit}) as a function of temperature.
+It is possible to verify that as the temperature increases the behavior of the curves becomes similar, but they overlap more slowly for $B$-anyons, Fig.\ \ref{graf6}, than for $q$-bosons, Fig.\ \ref{grafi6}, as expected according to our previous discussions.